cvaldezscse/cvaldezscse/README.md

 - 🔭 I’m currently working on **[All-proof Mobile Test Automation framework](https://github.com/cvaldezscse/autonomode-mobile)**

-- 🌱 I’m currently learning **Machine Learning with AWS**
+- 🌱 I’m currently learning **Web Development**

-- 👯 I’m looking to collaborate on **OpenSource projects and Applications that use AWS**
+- 👯 I’m looking to collaborate on **OpenSource projects and/or Applications that use AWS as part of its core**

 - 👨‍💻 All of my public projects are available at **[My Portfolio](https://github.com/cvaldezscse)**